How to Install CinemaHD APK on Amazon Fire Stick

 Once the app has finished installing, hit the Open button open Downloader on your device.
 Click through the assorted pop-up messages and alerts detailing updates to the application until you’ve reached the main display.

 Downloader includes a bunch of utilities, all neatly outlined on the left side of the application, including a browser, a file system, settings, and more.

 However, what you’re going to want to pay attention to is the URL entry field that takes up most of the display.
 This is what you’ll use to download CinemaHD.

 Downloading the APK

-Once installation has completed, use the menu button on your remote to open the app on your device.
+Once the installation has completed, use the menu button on your remote to open the app on your device.
 When CinemaHD opens on your Fire Stick, you’ll likely be met with the option to update the application.
-This is normal, and you should absolutely follow the options to update the application.
+This is normal, and you should absolutely follow the directions to update the application.
 The app doesn’t take long to update, and once it’s finished, you’ll be greeted with the standard CinemaHD layout.
-From here, you’ve finished installation and the options for streaming on are left up to you.
+From here, you’ve finished the installation and you can start streaming whatever you want.